MicrosoftDocs/architecture-center/docs/guide/hpc/netapp-files-sas-content.md

 To estimate the required tier for your SASDATA capacity, use the [Azure NetApp Files Performance Calculator](https://cloud.netapp.com/azure-netapp-files/sizer).
 (Be sure to select **advanced**.)

-Because Azure NetApp Files NFS volumes are shared, they're a good candidate for hosting SASDATA, when used with the properly sized VM instance types and RHEL distribution, discussed later in this article.
+Because Azure NetApp Files NFS volumes are shared, they're a good candidate for hosting SASDATA, when used with the properly sized VM instance types and Red Hat Enterprise Linux (RHEL) distribution, discussed later in this article.

 ## Storage options for SASWORK

 The following table shows the most common storage options for deploying SASWORK on Azure.
-Depending on your size (capacity) and speed (bandwidth) requirements, you have three options:
+Depending on your size (capacity) and speed (bandwidth) requirements, you have three options: temporary storage, managed disk, and Azure NetApp Files.

 ||	Temporary storage|	Managed disk|	Azure NetApp Files|
 |-|-|-|-|